Acute Myeloid Leukemia (AML): Symptoms

 What are the symptoms of acute myeloid leukemia (AML)?

-Symptoms can occur a bit differently in each person.
-The most common symptoms of AML can include:
+Symptoms of AML can be different in each person.
+The most common symptoms include:

 Feeling tired (fatigue)